 Let’s say you were going to buy your child a new backpack.
-You wouldn’t deduct the cost of a new backpack on your tax return, because that is an example of a personal expense.
+You wouldn’t deduct the cost of a new backpack on your tax return because it is a personal expense.
 Child support is treated in the same way.
-The only difference is that, instead of making purchases yourself, you’re giving the money to your ex so they can cover expenses for your child.
+The only difference is that, instead of buying those personal items yourself, you give the money to your ex, so they can cover expenses for your child.

 No. If you are making child support payments, you should not deduct those from your taxable income.
 They are considered a personal expense for tax purposes, so they are not deductible.

 The same may be true for alimony.
 If you were married to your ex and your divorce was settled after January 1, 2019, you should not deduct alimony paid to your former spouse.
 But, if your divorce was settled prior to Jan.
 1, 2019, then your alimony payments can be deducted.

 No. If you receive child support from your ex, the payments are not considered income for tax purposes.
 Your child should not claim child support as income, either.
 Child support is entirely tax neutral.

 The same goes for alimony.
 If you are receiving alimony payments from a divorce that was settled after January 1, 2019, do not include those when you are calculating your total income.
 But, if your divorce was settled on or before December 31, 2018, you should include alimony when calculating your total income.

 Can two parents claim the same child on taxes?